Search results for

 • Google Pixel Buds Pro — July 28, 2022

-Google enjoys a minimum two-year window before updating its earbuds.
-For example, the Google Pixel Pro were released two years and three months after the Google Pixel Buds (2020).
-By that metric, it seems likely that we will see the Google Pixel Buds A Series 2 come to market sometime in 2024.
-However, there was no mention of the Google Pixel Buds A Series 2 at Google I/O 2024.
+While the company enjoys a two-year window before updating its earbuds, the time between each release is increasing.
+For example, the Google Pixel Pro were released one year after the Google Pixel Buds A Series.
+Conversely, the Pixel Buds Pro 2 came to market two years and three months after their predecessor.
+Taking the average time between each release, we should have seen the Google Pixel Buds A Series 2 launch in 2024.
+Unfortunately, there was no mention of the Google Pixel Buds A Series 2 at Google I/O 2024.
 We will have to wait for an official announcement from Google for concrete details.

 Should you wait for the Google Pixel Buds A Series 2?